 Woods, Water, and Well-Being

 Begin your journey on the Macnamara Trail at the trailhead on McNab Street.
 Download the trail guide to your smart phone from the club’s web site or borrow a paper copy from the kiosk.
 Walk half a kilometre until you see a sign to the Nopiming Loop.
-Leave the main trail by turning left and descend a gentle slope to the West Link, an 80 metre reinforced gravel path that connects you to the north side of the property and to the Nopiming Loop.
+Leave the main trail by turning left and descend a gentle slope to the West Link, an 80 metre span that connects you to the north side of the property and to the Nopiming Loop.

 Turn right onto a narrow dirt footpath that skirts the edge of Goodwin Marsh.
 Note the difference between the forest that rises to your left and the wetland plants on your right.
 On windy days listen to the whispering White Pines.
 Stroll under the woodland canopy of fir, cedar, pine, and birch for about 10 minutes until you reach the entrance to the Goodwin Marsh Lookout on your right.